Browse the travel archives by destination:

 Sickness and travel.

 One of the fears we all have when setting out abroad is that we’ll get sick.
-I’ve had my share of it — mostly in the form of respiratory illnesses and issues surrounding falling off a motorbike on the side of a cliff while a truck rained cabbages on me (you can’t make this stuff up).
+I’ve had my share of it — mostly in the form of respiratory illnesses and issues surrounding falling off a motorbike on the side of a cliff while a truck rained cabbages and pineapples on me (you can’t make this stuff up).
 In these posts I get into the nitty gritty of what I learned during these misadventures, hopefully making you feel a bit more secure in the process.

 The reality is I’m still travelling despite these mishaps — that says they couldn’t have been that bad!
 You know what they say: what doesn’t kill you makes you stronger.